 Nvidia GeForce RTX 3090

-While the RTX 3090 is often easier to find than the less expensive cards, $1,500 is still a tremendous amount of money.
-For that price, you could very conceivably build a whole machine with one of the lower-end cards, and still have enough left over for games and peripherals.
-Furthermore, the 3090 is arguably geared more toward productivity users, with creative suite drivers and way more memory than most games need.
+Furthermore, the RTX 3090 is arguably geared more toward productivity users, with creative suite drivers and way more memory than most games need.
 It’s a great card, and potentially quite future-proof.
 But unless you work in animation, it’s probably not worth the cost of entry.

 Nvidia GeForce RTX 3080